- Certifications, Testings, Claims

-When our company started, organic peas were not being grown on a large scale due to farmers experiencing a high volume of crop loss.
-It was not cost efficient for them, so we were unable to produce organic pea protein.
+When our company started, organic peas were not grown on a large scale due to farmers experiencing a high volume of crop loss.
+Peas need to be grown under organic practices for 3 years before they can actually be certified.
+It was not cost efficient for farmers, so we were unable to produce organic pea protein.

 Organic peas have only recently become available in the mass quantities that we require.
 However, we are currently unable to get a consistent supply of them.
 Sometimes our product may actually BE organic pea protein, however it will not be labeled this way until we can secure a consistent supply.
 If you are interested in knowing if a specific canister you purchased is organic, please send your inquiry to email@example.com and include the lot number on the canister.

 We realize the importance of sampling a product before committing to a larger purchase.
 We offer a “sampler pack” which includes 3 single serving packets of your choice.
 The only thing you pay for is a $5 shipping fee.
 If you are interested in this, please click here to add this into your shopping cart.
 LIMIT 1 PER PERSON.

 ***After you have completed your purchase, please email us to: firstname.lastname@example.org with the 3 flavors you would like.
 Please note “original” unflavored proteins are not available in sample size and there may be limited availability for new flavors (e.g. strawberry).